Based on our experience, we have accumulated a few tips that will make your trip to India more enjoyable.

 - A passport pouch that can be worn under your shirt is a secure way to carry your passport, currency and other important papers.

-- Here’s a good printable summary provided by the TSA describing what you can and can’t pack in your carry-on or checked bags.
+- Here is information provided by the TSA describing what you can and cannot pack in your carry-on or checked bags as well as what to expect when you go through security at the airport.

 - Band-aids, Prescriptions, Tylenol PM (for Overnight Flights) or whatever sleep aid works best for you.